Bazzi (singer): Career

 In October 2017, he released the single "Mine".
 Within days of its release, an A&R executive at Warner Music-affiliated Artist Partner Group had signed him to a deal including his songwriter Henry Fredrickson from Minnesota.
 The song increased in popularity after becoming an Internet meme, through videos featuring a slideshow of different pictures of the subject of the video with the Snapchat "hearts" filter and overlaying lyrics.
 In January 2018, the song appeared on the Billboard Hot 100, debuting at number 56.
 As of April 2018, the song's peak on the list was number 11.
 Bazzi also released three new singles in 2018, "Why?", "Gone" and "Honest".
 On March 13, 2018, Bazzi was announced as the special guest on Camila Cabello's Never Be the Same Tour's North American leg.
 On April 17, 2018, Cosmic debuted at number 35 and later peaked at number 14 on the US Billboard 200 albums chart.
 Bazzi joined Justin Timberlake's Man of the Woods Tour as the opening act for the European leg.
 He received a nomination for an MTV Video Music Award for Best New Artist.
 Bazzi collaborated with Camila Cabello on a remix of the song "Beautiful", which was released on August 2, 2018.
 Bazzi performed "Beautiful" on a float in the 2018 Macy's Thanksgiving Day Parade.

 Bazzi worked with K-pop entertainment company SM Entertainment to co-write songs for two of their boy bands, EXO and NCT Dream.
 With NCT Dream, he co-wrote "We Go Up" with their member Mark for the EP, We Go Up.
 With EXO, he co-wrote "The Eve" for the studio album The War, and "Ooh La La La" and "Oasis" for the studio album Don’t Mess Up My Tempo.
 He additionally co-wrote the song "Love Shot" for the repackaged version of Don't Mess Up My Tempo, Love Shot.
 He also co-wrote song "Give Me a Chance" with Chinese singer and Exo member Lay Zhang for his studio album Namanana.

 In April 2019, Bazzi released "Caught in the Fire" and "Paradise".
 On August 8, 2019, he released his debut mixtape Soul Searching, which includes the song "Paradise", as well as "Focus" (featuring 21 Savage) and "I.F.L.Y.".

 In 2020 Bazzi released the singles "Young & Alive", "Renee's Song", "I Got You", "I Don't Think I'm Okay", and "Crazy".

 In a Billboard interview in 2018, Bazzi mentioned that he did not have any other job experiences before his music career.

 On September 16, 2022, Bazzi released the long-awaited album Infinite Dreams.
 Marking his first album in 4 years since Cosmic.
 The album includes a total of 19 tracks.
-"Dlma" is a song featuring LANY and "Only Fan" features Cordae.
 Bazzi announced his upcoming Infinite Dream Tour following the release of his album.
 The tour stopped in sixteen cities.